Hot6ix/MyApplication/README.md

 # SimpleWiFiChanger
-A simple application that scan wifi and connect better wifi automatically.
+A simple application that scan wifi and connect to better wifi automatically.
 Written in Kotlin.

 When you execute app, it requests permission for scan and change wifi.